flummingbird/codebase_sans_fedora/README.md

 ## log into the site as the admin user using the secrets/DRUPAL_DEFAULT_ACCOUNT_PASSWORD file's contents

 ## then log into the site as admin with 'password' not sure why the DRUPAL_DEFAULT_ACCOUNT_PASSWORD doesn't stick...

+### for some reason the drush-migrate import needs to be run to populate the content models

+### find the drupal container id and copy it

+`docker ps | grep drupal`

+### paste the contaner id belo and run this command:

+`docker exec -it <drupal-container-id> composer exec -- drush migrate:import --userid=1 --tag=islandora`